 Every year, the opening also marks the beginning of the musical programme.
-Unfortunately, no music programme can be offered in 2021 due to Corona.

 Who participates in a Tour of the Munich Christmas Market will not only find lots of interesting facts about the past and present, but with a bit of luck also a chat with the stall owners.
 When there isn't too much going on, they tell you about their products, some of them have been on sale here for decades.
 Click here for booking.

 At the Munich Christkindlmarkt, you have the opportunity to learn traditional Bavarian and German Advent and Christmas carols.
 Every Thursday at 5 p.m., musicians invite you to the half-hour sing-along on the forecourt of St. Michael's Church.
 For people with disabilities, there is barrier-free access, texts in large print and Braille, sign language interpreters, and induction loops for the hearing impaired.
 Assistance dogs are allowed.

 Participation in the singing sessions is free of charge, as is the music material provided.
 Registration is not required.